BotirBakhtiyarov/code_analyzer-b/README_pype.md

-## PyPI README.md

-This version is concise and designed to help users quickly install and start using the tool from PyPI.

 # Code Analyzer

 **Code Analyzer** is a powerful command-line tool for analyzing code repositories for security vulnerabilities and bugs.
 It leverages the DeepSeek API to provide AI-powered insights into your codebase, helping you identify and address potential issues efficiently.